Are you planning a trip to Germany and researching what to do in gay Potsdam?

 Benkertstraße 1, 49-331-5838408

 La Leander is Potsdam’s only gay bar.
 Located in the city’s historic Dutch Quarter, the popular queer pub offers a range of gay-friendly events and music nights.
+It’s the best place in town to people watch and sip a fancy gay cocktail.

 Grab a seat in the cozy dining room and you’ll find local members of the LGBT community gathering for a drink.
 During the warmer months of the year, try and sit at a table on the outdoor patio.
 You’ll find a large rainbow flag waving overhead.